 1. The Innocent

 Goal: to be happy

-Strategy: to do things right
+Strategy: to do what is right

-Weakness: boring for all their naive innocence
+Weakness: boring for all their naive innocence and overly trusting person

 2. The Orphan/Regular Guy or Gal

 Motto: All men and women are created equal

 Greatest fear: to be left out or to stand out from the crowd